 - Address all of the troubles concerning the project systematically

-- Enable an effective project termination sequence that helps you get out of tight spots where the company is susceptible to burn the budget and their valuable resources
+- Enable an effective project termination sequence that helps you get out of tight spots where the company is susceptible to burning the budget and their valuable resources

 Since project management itself is more of a paradigm, there are a lot of other variables in play.
 Of course, it is not easy to detail each and everything in one write-up.
 If you have been affiliated with the PM industry in any capacity, we’d like to hear from you.
 Feel free to use the comments section below, or write to us at email@example.com.